jcorporation/myGPIOd/README.md

 ## Long poll endpoint

 This endpoint can be used to poll for GPIO events.
-It responds as sooon an event occurs.
+It responds as soon an event occurs.

 URI: `/poll`